vitalitylearning2021/basicModelsTensorFlow/index.md

 ## K-Means algorithm in TensorFlow

-In everyday life, we happen to group objects according to a certain likeness, starting from clothes in wardrobe to food on supermarket shelves.
-Even Google groups all its documents contained in its huge databes according to keywords.
+In everyday life, we happen to group objects according to a certain likeness, starting from clothes in the wardrobe to food on supermarket shelves.
+Even Google groups all its documents contained in its huge database according to keywords.

 The purpose of grouping is to simplfy the way in which we relate to objects so that, for example, it is easier to find them when needed.
 Using the technical jargon of machine learning, grouping is addressed to as *clustering*.
 In machine learning, clustering is one of the most important techniques to group unlabelled objects.

 Clustering can be worked out using different methodologies.
-One of the most used is based in the k-means algorithm which will be discussed in the next section.
+One of the most used is based on the k-means algorithm which will be discussed in the next section.

 k-means is an algorithm very often used in practice.
 One of the most recent applications regard the identification of places where criminal activities take place most probably [\[3\]](#KMEANS_CRIMINAL).